2nd Place at State

 In addition to the top team on the scoreboard, I-Run earned the title of "best team name" for its combination of basic truth (I run), physiological necessity (Iron), technological prowess (Irun) and basic pun-i-tude.
 Well done, ladies. you had tremendous competion from the likes of "Finding Teamo" and "Truck Yeah..."
 Anyway, the results from the Intrasquad can be found at THIS LINK.

 Upcoming Stuff to Know...

 Click HERE to go to the schedule page for all the upcoming dates and times to know...

-Please check back here periodically as we approach spring for updates as summer information becomes available.
-Parents -- if you would like to be on our XC e-mail list, please e-mail Mr. Iverson.
-If you know of any family who is interested and should be on the list, please also send that information as well!
+Please check back here periodically as updated information becomes available.
+Parents -- if you would like to be on our XC e-mail list and are not, please e-mail Mr. Iverson.

 Landscaping the Cross Country Course!

 We need YOUR help to landscape our course on campus at NNHS.
 We hope to do our first installation late this spring or early in the summer, so that, by the time Twilight rolls around again, the course will look increasingly like the cross-country paradise we want it to be!

 HERE is the listing of needed plants.
 HERE is the up-to-date list of what has been dontated.
 HERE is the overall plan.